-Affiliate marketing vs. Influencer Marketing: What’s the difference?
+Affiliate marketing vs. Influencer Marketing: What’s right for you as a blogger?

 With the increasing popularity of social media and sponsored content, affiliate and influencer marketing have become key elements to a strong digital marketing strategy.
-Although there are some clear similarities between the two concepts, it’s important to understand their unique differences before deciding what’s right for you.
+Although there are some clear similarities between the two concepts, it’s important to understand their unique differences before deciding where you fit as a blogger.

-Both marketing strategies are effective ways to not only to give your brand or product a platform, but also to ensure it connects with an established audience.
-Whether it’s via the ready-made fans of an influencer or the existing audience of an affiliate marketer, supplementing your brand messaging is essential.
-The support of a third-party is vital to educating and winning potential customers.
+Both marketing strategies are effective ways to not only give a brand or product a platform, but also to ensure it connects with an established audience.
+Bloggers can support companies and their brand messaging via their followers as an influencer or their blog’s existing audience as an affiliate marketer.
+Whichever avenue you choose, your support as a third-party is vital to educating and winning potential customers.

 What is influencer marketing?